ChristopherBarrington/babs-workflows/README.md

 # convert-experiment-table-xlsx

-This workflow uses an image on docker hub to convert an `experiment_table.xlsx` file to comma- and/or tab-delimted text files that can be viewed in GitHub directly.
+This workflow uses `christopherbarrington/convert-experiment-table-xlsx` on docker hub to convert an `experiment_table.xlsx` file to comma- and/or tab-delimited text files that can be viewed in GitHub directly.

 The `converter` is the entrypoint of the container and takes multiple arguments: the first is the path to the `xlsx` file and the remaining are output formats (in this case, only `csv` and `tsv` can be used).